 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

 /s/ Friedman LLP

 We have served as the Company's auditor since 2022.
-Marlton, New Jersey November 2, 2022
+Marlton, New Jersey November 2, 2022, except for Note 1, as to which the date is December 14, 2022

 SYRA HEALTH CORP.
 BALANCE SHEETS